I had pancakes for dinner the other night.

 - ¼ cup buckwheat flour

-- ¼ cup rolled oats, ground into flour in a food processor or blender
+- ¼ cup oat flour (you can grind rolled oats into flour using a food processor or blender)

 - ½ teaspoon baking powder